Cruise Advice For the Best Florence & Pisa Port Day

 If you don’t want to travel far, this spot near the city center offers a unique option.
 While it’s technically a promenade, locals often swim from the rocky platforms, so it works well for a quick dip close to the port.

-Tips for a Beach Day Near Livorno
+Tips For Your Beach Day

 Most beaches in this area include both free sections and private beach clubs.
 Paid clubs usually cost around €15 to €30 and include chairs, umbrellas, and facilities, so they offer a more comfortable experience.